Big Little Breakthroughs: How Small, Everyday Innovations Drive Oversized Results

 Like it or not, there’s one problem every company will inevitably confront: how do I innovate successfully?
-In this book we lay out the industry-tested Flywheel framework for Innovation-Led Growth.
+In this book we lay out the industry-tested Innovation-Led Growth framework.

 Read the best innovation books of 2021 as reviewed by the Really Good Innovation community.
-Discover books on leadership and innovation, best sellers on innovation and creativity and kickstart your reading list for 2021.
+Discover books on leadership and innovation, best sellers on innovation and creativity and kickstart your reading list of innovative books for 2021.

 Business Model Generation is a handbook for visionaries, game-changers, and challengers who want to defy outdated business models and shape the companies of tomorrow.
 If your business needs to adapt to harsh new realities, but you don't yet have a strategy that will get you ahead of your competitors, you need Business Model Generation.

 Co-created by 470 "Business Model Canvas" practitioners from 45 countries, the book features a beautiful, highly visual, four-color design that takes powerful strategic ideas and tools and makes them easy to implement in your business.
 It explains the most common Business Model patterns, based on concepts from leading business thinkers, and helps you reinterpret them for your own context.
 You will learn how to systematically understand, design, and implement a new business model- or analyze and renovate an old one.
 Along the way, you'll understand your customers, sales channels, partners, revenue streams, costs, and core value proposition at a much deeper level.